sreenidhithota12-dotcom/a-star-maze-solver/README.md

 ## Overview

 A Python-based visualization of the A* (A-Star) Search Algorithm used to find the shortest path in a grid-based maze.
-The application demonstrates how heuristic search explores nodes and efficiently determines the optimal path between a start position and a destination while avoiding obstacles.
+The project demonstrates fundamental Artificial Intelligence search techniques by visualizing node exploration and optimal path generation using heuristic-based pathfinding.
 ## Features

 * A* Search Algorithm implementation